The crypto SMSF allows investors to integrate digital assets into their retirement strategy — but how do they work?

 The highly volatile nature of cryptocurrency SMSFs, however, makes determining the minimum investment amount difficult.
 During the 2017 cryptocurrency bull market, crypto SMSFs reported returns in excess of 600 percent — market movement throughout subsequent years, however, has brought these returns down significantly.

-It’s important to note that it’s not mandatory to operate just one superannuation fund.
-Investors may choose to create multiple superannuation funds, establishing a crypto SMSF in addition to an industry or retail super fund as part of a diversified retirement investment strategy.
+Investors may choose to create multiple superannuation funds, and establish a crypto SMSF in addition to an industry or retail super fund as part of a diversified retirement investment strategy.
+Consult your financial planner regarding superannuation cap limitations.

 Crypto SMSF Regulation